okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-self-reg/main/android/integrationsteps.md

 ### Step 3: Display enrollment factors

-After you've configured your org and app with instructions from [Set up your Okta org for multifactor use cases](/docs/guides/oie-embedded-common-org-setup/java/main/#set-up-your-okta-org-for-multifactor-use-cases), your app is configured with **Password** authentication, and additional **Email** or **Phone** factors.
+After you've configured your org and app with instructions from [Set up your Okta org for a multifactor use case](/docs/guides/oie-embedded-common-org-setup/android/main/#set-up-your-okta-org-for-a-multifactor-use-case), your app is configured with **Password** authentication, and additional **Email** or **Phone** factors.
 Authenticators are the factor credentials, owned or controlled by the user, that can be verified during authentication.

 This step contains the request to enroll a password authenticator for the user.